thanos-io/thanos/docs/components/receive.md

 - Thanos Receive performs best-effort limiting.
 In case meta-monitoring is down/unreachable, Thanos Receive will not impose limits and only log errors for meta-monitoring being unreachable.
 Similarly to when one receiver cannot be scraped.
 - Support for different limit configuration for different tenants is planned for the future.

+## Asynchronous workers

+Instead of spawning a new goroutine each time the Receiver forwards a request to another node, it spawns a fixed number of goroutines (workers) that perform the work.
+This allows avoiding spawning potentially tens or even hundred thousand goroutines if someone starts sending a lot of small requests.

+This number of workers is controlled by `--receive.forward.async-workers=`.

+Please see the metric `thanos_receive_forward_delay_seconds` to see if you need to increase the number of forwarding workers.

 ## Flags

 ```$ mdox-exec="thanos receive --help"